 For best travel experience it’s always a good idea to have practical information handy while travelling in India.
 While travelling, apps are your new best friend.
 Your phone can take away lot of your travel headaches.
 Best part is that it allows you to do last minute planning and can help you explore places like locals.

-So, before packing your bags and heading out to see India, check out Trodly’s suggested list of travel apps that you should have on your smartphone.
+So, before packing your bags and heading out to see India, check out Trodly’s suggested list of Travel apps for India that you should have on your smartphone.

 Wandering in unknown area without a way to track where you are is not advisable anymore.
 Having an offline navigation app is your best option if you don’t want to take risk of losing network reception.
 HERE Maps is the best option if you don’t want to depend on the mobile network and save on data costs as well.
 Otherwise good old trusted Google Maps is there for you.
 Live traffic updates, public transit, street views and a voice-guided GPS navigation are some of the valuable features you get with it.